h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 ## Task 8: The Reciprocal Impact that Should Exist Between AI, the Social Sciences, and Humanities

 At this point, many will wonder how we can solve these issues presented at the global and local levels.
-A solution will be to have the humanities, and social sciences integrated and extend their work to the process of AI model creation while the AI world makes it standard to consult the humanities and social sciences.
+A solution will be to have the humanities and social sciences integrated and extend their work to the process of AI model creation while the AI world makes it standard to consult the humanities and social sciences.
 To understand the reciprocal impact that should exist between AI, the social sciences, and humanities, we will explore five problems that can arise if we were to use our model or similar models made by others.
 Simultaneously, we will discuss how that reciprocal impact can lead to a more acceptable and fair integration of AI into our daily lives and the judicial system.

 **Problem 1: Confrontation Clause**

-To start our analysis, consider the opening statement Rebecca Wexler wrote in her New York Times article title When a Computer Program Keeps You in Jail:
+To start our analysis, consider the opening statement, Rebecca Wexler wrote in her New York Times article title When a Computer Program Keeps You in Jail:

 - “The criminal justice system is becoming automated.
-At every stage — from policing and investigations to bail, evidence, sentencing and parole — computer systems play a role.
+At every stage — from policing and investigations to bail, evidence, senten, and parole — computer systems play a role.
 Artificial intelligence deploys cops on the beat.
 Audio sensors generate gunshot alerts.
-Forensic analysts use probabilistic software programs to evaluate fingerprints, faces and DNA.
+Forensic analysts use probabilistic software programs to evaluate fingerprints, faces, and DNA.
 Risk-assessment instruments help to determine who is incarcerated and for how long.

   Technological advancement is, in theory, a welcome development.
 But in practice, aspects of automation are making the justice system less fair for criminal defendants.